Climb Matterhorn

 Other possible costs

-If the weather makes it impossible to climb as planned, the guides can end up proposing a program further away.
+If the weather makes climbing as planned impossible, the guides may propose a program further away.
 The guides will inform you if any extra costs are associated with this proposal.

 Summer 2024